Loved You a Little

-"Loved You a Little" is a song by the American rock group, The Maine.
-The song features Charlotte Sands and Taking Back Sunday's singer Adam Lazzara.
-It was available for pre-order on January 21, 2022 until being released digitally on January 27, 2022.
+"Loved You a Little" is a song by American rock group, The Maine.
+The song features Charlotte Sands and Adam Lazzara of Taking Back Sunday.
+It was available for pre-order on January 21, 2022, before it was officially released on January 27.
 The song was serviced to alternative radio on February 8, 2022.
-The song peaked at number 8 on the Alternative Airplay chart and at number 14 on the Rock & Alternative chart.
+The song peaked at number eight on the US Alternative Airplay chart and at number 14 on the US Rock & Alternative chart.